Solair World

 However, the construction timeline can be much longer for larger utility-scale solar power plants.

-The construction phase, which includes the installation of solar panels, inverters, and other equipment, can take several months to over a year to complete.
+The construction phase, which includes the installation of solar panels, inverters, and other equipment, can take 5-10 months to over a year to complete.

 The cost to start a solar power plant can vary widely depending on several factors, including the project size, location, type of solar technology used, and regulatory requirements.